Move to Portugal from USA: A Complete Guide for Relocating

 Portugal Golden Visa

-The Portugal Golden Visa program was a residency-by-investment program which allowed non-EU citizens to obtain a residence permit in Portugal through investment, such as purchasing real estate or creating jobs, however as of February 2023, the Golden visa program has been discontinued.
+Portugal Golden Visa program was a residency-by-investment program which allowed non-EU citizens to obtain a residence permit in Portugal through investment, such as purchasing real estate or creating jobs, however as of 2023, the Golden visa program has been discontinued.

 Don't be disheartened however, there are plenty of alternatives to the Golden visa program, all of which require a lower amount of investment, and which enable you to move to Portugal with ease.